lsaffre/blog/docs/about/songbook.rst

 But that wasn't enough, as it turned out.
 Four of these songs were written by a German songwriter.
-The author discovered them, and he *did* care about copyright, and in august 2012 he asked me to pay a license fee of 630€.
+The author discovered them, and he *did* care about copyright, and in August 2012 he asked me to pay a license fee of 630€.
 Even though I removed the whole project immediately and convinced him that I was not doing any business with "his" "property".
 Oh my god.